Introduction to probabilistic concurrent systems: Preliminaries

 The properties~(\ref{eq:14}) and (\ref{eq:15}) are the axioms of a \emph{right monoid action} of $\M$ on $X\cup\{\bot\}$.
-The symbol $\bot$ represents a sink state.
+As witnessed by~(\ref{eq:17}), the symbol $\bot$ represents a sink state, intended to materialize a forbidden state.
 So we are interested, for every $\alpha,\beta\in X$, in the following subsets of~$\M$:

 Traces of $\M_\alpha$ are called \emph{executions starting from~$\alpha$}, or \emph{executions} for short.
 Note that $\M_\alpha$ is always downward closed in $(\M,\leq)$, thanks to~(\ref{eq:17}).

 The concurrent system $\X$ is \emph{trivial} if $\alpha\cdot a=\bot$ for all $\alpha\in X$ and for all $a\in\Sigma$.
 It is \emph{non trivial} otherwise.